noni93/Task-Manager/design2.md

 Who will coordiante the integration?

+Akshar

 Who will perform the testing of the integrated system?

+Matt will be developing JUnit tests for each of the classes implemented by the rest of the team.

 You will NOT get everything right the first (or the second) time.
 Do you best given your experience and be prepared to revise and adjust for subsequent assignments.